thepete83/music-consulting-site/README.md

-# Music College Consulting Website
+# Jin Cho Music Website

-This repository contains a simple, informational website for a boutique college consulting practice that specialises in music school admissions and guitar tutoring.
-The site was designed to be clean, modern and mobile‑friendly.
+This repository contains a simple, informational website for **Jin Cho Music**, a boutique practice that specialises in music school admissions and guitar tutoring.
+The site is clean, modern and mobile‑friendly.
 It includes:

 * **Home page (`index.html`)** – Introduces visitors to the practice with a striking hero image, an overview of services, reasons to choose the firm,